 Stress during the peri/post-menopause evolution is no surprise.
 This experience is full of surprising signals from your body, shifts in perception of self, and changes in your relationships to others.
 Add in a dash of mood changes, a common characteristic of the menopausal flow, and your evolution may be feeling more like a storm.

 You're never alone.
 Kindra is a community.
 Sure, we have offerings that can help manage some of the most common menopausal symptoms like hot flashes, mood swings, vaginal dryness, and night sweats.
+Kindra is also home to Menopause Quiz which helps to develop tailored advice, education, and plan for your unique challenges and experience.
 Beyond these offerings, we have a space to give voice to all the things women experience during this time in the form of our Facebook community and our virtual journal.

 We're going to dig into what causes stress during menopause, how mood changes come into the picture, and what can be done to bring forth peace in this era and beyond.